delgreco/delgreco.github.io/_posts/2024-04-17-expect-the-unexpected.md

 ... that I was wrong (gasp!): the client call *was* making it to my server.
 Something *else* had to be hanging things up.

-Careful of the examination of the headers being sent by the commercial system revealed this guy:
+Careful examination of the headers being sent by the commercial system revealed this guy:

 ```
 Expect: 100-continue